Kalpa-Services/mmg-wp-plugin/README.md

 MMG Checkout Payment is a WordPress plugin that enables MMG Checkout Payment flow for registered MMG Merchants to receive E-Commerce payments from MMG customers.
 This plugin integrates seamlessly with WooCommerce to provide a secure and efficient payment gateway for your online store.

+## Prerequisites

+- WordPress 5.6 or later
+- WooCommerce 7.0 or later
+- PHP 7.4 or later
+- mbstring extension enabled
+- MMG Checkout API credentials (obtain from merchantservices@mmg.gy)
+- RSA keys for encryption and decryption

 ## Features

 - Easy integration with WooCommerce